 HIV Volunteer Abroad Programs

-According to the WHO HIV Factsheet, “HIV continues to be a major global public health issue, having claimed more than 39 million lives so far.
-In 2013, 1.5 million people died from HIV-related causes globally.”
-Although much progress has been made in recent years through global education, prevention and treatment initiatives, there remains much to be done.
-(UNAIDS)
+In 2023, it's estimated that globally over 630,000 people died of complications from HIV/AIDS.
+Although much progress has been made in recent years through global education, prevention, and treatment initiatives, there remains much to be done.

-Prevention and awareness efforts often encounter barriers due to cultural stigmas and misunderstanding.
+Prevention and awareness efforts often encounter barriers due to cultural stigmas and misunderstandings.
 Volunteering for such efforts requires patience and cultural sensitivity.
 Volunteers should be passionate about understanding and appreciating the local culture.

 Healthcare